 - Single-edged razor blades.

 - A non-Toxic 100% silicone sealant.
 We have used NAPA (part #765-1336) with good results for years, or use All-Glass® Brand 100% Silicone Sealant or a similar type of aquarium sealant.

 - For repairing major leaks or building a DIY aquarium, a roll of duct tape.

-- For building a DIY aquarium, some emery cloth or silicone carbide sandpaper.
+- For building a DIY aquarium, some emery cloth or silicon carbide sandpaper.